David-Pena/slash-fix/CONTRIBUTING.md

-# 🚀 Contributing to path-fixer (WIP)
+# 🚀 Contributing to slash-fix (WIP)

-Thank you for your interest in contributing to `path-fixer`!
+Thank you for your interest in contributing to `slash-fix`!